Jawaad-Asim/Data-Science-Projects/README.md

 # Data-Analysis-Project
-This repositry contain all of my Data Analysis Projects.
-You can directly access the Top ones by clicking onm the Projects link on my resume available on flowcv.me/jawaad-asim-website.
-Or you can find and verify any Project on your own from this repositry.
-My Data Projects are also available on Kaggle (link on Resume and my Website)
+This repository contains all of my Data Analysis Projects.
+You can access the Top ones directly by clicking on the Projects link on my resume on flowcv.me/jawaad-asim-website.
+Or you can find and verify any Project from this repository.
+My Data Projects are also available on Kaggle (link on my Resume and my Website)